 Potatoes are cool-season crops and can survive light frosts.
 Plant as soon as soil is workable in early spring.
 Potatoes need fertile, well-drained soil that’s loose and slightly acid (pH 5.8 to 6.5).
 Hard, compacted soil produces misshapen tubers.
-Amend heavy clay soil the fall before planting by working organic matter into planting beds.
+Amend heavy clay soil the fall before planting by working organic matter into planting beds, or amending the soil with Miracle-Gro® Garden Soil for Vegetables & Herbs.
 Potatoes form tubers 4 to 6 inches below the soil surface.
 When stems reach 8 inches tall, draw soil up and around plants, covering half of lower stems.
 Repeat the process two to three weeks later.
 Potatoes exposed to sunlight turn green, which causes flesh to taste bitter.
 Keeping tubers covered prevents greening.

 Some gardeners grow their potatoes in straw, placing straw around the 8-inch-tall stems instead of soil.
 This method yields potatoes that you don’t have to dig, but simply fish out of the straw.
 If you use the straw method, be sure to keep your straw layer consistent throughout the growing season.
 It will most likely break down and need to be topped off during the course of growing the potatoes.

 It’s also a good idea to feed potato plants regularly throughout the season with a liquid fertilizer like Miracle-Gro® LiquaFeed® Tomato, Fruits & Vegetables Plant Food, to ensure they’re getting a steady dose of nutrition for best growth.